mkrol1997/PyCheck/README.md

 ________
 # Overview

 The **Checkers Web App** is a dynamic web application that enables users to enjoy the classic game of American Checkers directly in their browser.
-Platform offers both player vs. player matches and player vs. computer matches, providing an engaging gaming experience.
+The platform offers both player vs. player and player vs. computer matches, providing an engaging gaming experience.
 PyCheck ensures instant connections between users, enabling real-time communication.
 Whether you're challenging a friend or engaging in a solo match against the computer, Socket.IO enables responsive gameplay with bidirectional communication.
 ## Technologies Used